 The Bridge Project Program Model

-Youth Voice at Bridge is supported through the YELL program (Youth Engaged in Leadership and Learning), offered once a week to middle school students.
+Youth Voice & Leadership supports youth through YELL program (Youth Engaged in Leadership and Learning), offered once a week to middle school students.
 Over the course of the year, participants lead an action research project by gathering information about pressing community issues and advocating for solutions.
-Through YELL, students learn key college and career readiness skills such as active listening, critical thinking, goal setting, planning, problem solving, data analysis, and public speaking.
+Through YELL, students learn essential college and career readiness skills such as active listening, critical thinking, goal setting, planning, problem-solving, data analysis, and public speaking.

-Students participate in weekly program offerings at each Bridge site to explore new opportunities for careers.
-Students also participate in trips to multiple college and trade school campuses across the Denver Metro area and beyond.
-Each student completes steps to success planning profile to identify the necessary academic and experiential pathway towards post-secondary options and/or the workforce.
+The steps to success portfolio help students identify the necessary academic and experiential pathway towards post-secondary options and/or the workforce.
 Participants also have the opportunity to be hired as a Tech Team member.

 High school students who complete Bridge Project programming requirements are eligible for a scholarship that provides them with financial support and guidance, as they complete a post-secondary path.